Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Parse messy geographic coordinates from various character formats to decimal degree numeric values.
 Parse coordinates into their parts (degree, minutes, seconds); calculate hemisphere from coordinates; pull out individually degrees, minutes, or seconds; add and subtract degrees, minutes, and seconds.
 C++ code herein originally inspired from code written by Jeffrey D. Bogan, but then completely re-written.

-osmapiR — by Joan Maspons, a month ago
+osmapiR — by Joan Maspons, 25 days ago

 'OpenStreetMap' API